 That’s exactly what we did, as we parked in the trail parking lot along Route 108.
 We had the trail mostly to ourselves and even had the pond to ourselves for about 20 minutes as we took photos and had our breakfast before continuing on the Long Trail.

-Sterling Pond is the highest-elevation pond that is stocked in the state, and watching the mist rise off the water in the morning as the fog starts to clear is truly breathtaking and worth the steep hike.
+Sterling Pond is the highest-elevation pond that is stocked in the state, and watching the mist rise off the water in the morning as the fog starts to clear was truly breathtaking and worth the steep hike.

 While many people tend to turn around after the pond, I recommend continuing along the Long Trail!
 This trail starts in Massachusetts and goes through Vermont, ending in Canada, and is popular for many backpackers.
 So getting to hike a portion is really cool!